maros/Zway-BaseModule/README.md

 # For development version
 git checkout -b master --track origin/master
 ```

+Even though this module has no user-facing functionallity on its own it has
+to be insantiated via Apps > Local Apps before it can be used by other modules.

 Alternatively this module can be installed via the Z-Wave.me app store.
 Just
 go to Management > App Store Access and add 'k1_beta' access token.